Ash Wednesday 2023: The start of the Lenten season

 In the early Christian Church, public penance for people who had sinned including wearing ashes and sackcloth.
 As the Church grew and evolved, this practice lessened.

 This long tradition — of externally recognizing ourselves as sinners seeking renewal with God — ultimately transformed into what we now know as Ash Wednesday, the first day of Lent.

-Is Ash Wednesday a Catholic Holy Day of Obligation?
+Is Ash Wednesday a Catholic Holy Day of Obligation in 2023?